How To Use

 templui init

-You will be prompted to configure the destination directories for components and utils, and your projects Go module name.
+You will be prompted to set directories for components and utils, your Go module name, a directory for JavaScript files, and optionally a public path for serving JS files.

 You can specify a specific version (tag, branch, commit):